-Responsibility for Maintenance: Information Technology
+Responsibility for Maintenance: Information Technology Services

-Date of Most Recent Changes: June 15, 2015
+Date of Most Recent Changes: September 19, 2018

 I. Policy Statement